-The Building and Works Working Party takes care of all building repairs and planned maintenance.
+Building and Works Working Party takes care of all building repairs, maintenance and planned maintenance.

-The Finance Working Party looks after all aspects of the Co-operative’s finances including accounts and budgets, and ensures the Co-op is financially viable to operate as a housing provider.
+Finance Working Party looks after all aspects of the Co-operative’s finances including accounts and budgets, and ensures the Co-op is financially viable to operate as a housing provider.

-The Gardens and Grounds Sub-Committee explores and administers all aspects of Co-op owned grounds and gardens.
+Gardens and Grounds Sub-Committee monitors and administers Co-op owned grounds and gardens.

 Rules Working Party looks at the Co-op Rules, monitors and advises on their application.

 In Addition, The Fairhazel, the Co-op’s magazine, is edited and produced by members.
 The Gardening Group meets regularly to work on the Triangle Green.